Forth Valley Sensory Centre

 This fun friendly group of visually impaired people meet fortnightly on a Monday morning (10:30am to 12pm).
 If you enjoy singing why not join our singing group and bring along a friend?
 We are always looking for new members.
 We sing songs to suit all tastes ranging from Adele to South Pacific.
 You do not have to be a fabulous singer – no audition required! £4 charge to cover the cost of our trained leader.
 You can see (and hear) the singers in action below.

 Special Slimming World session here at the Centre.
 This is a regular Slimming World group meeting at 5:30pm and 7:30pm every Wednesday.
-The 5:30 meeting includes BSL support.
+The 5:30 meeting includes BSL support on request.
 Both groups have information in large print.

 Stirling Blind and Partially Sighted (BPS) Outreach Group:

 Members from across the Stirling and District area meet on the second Tuesday of each month (11am to 1pm) at the Mayfield Community Centre.
-This is a social group of people who are blind or partially sighted who enjoy chatting, outings, various activities and sometimes invite along guest speakers.
+This is a social group of people who are blind or partially sighted who enjoy chatting, summer and Christmas outings, various activities and a guest speaker each month.

 BPS Computer Class: